We compare a vetted panel of over 20 trusted UK business energy suppliers

 SME stands for small and medium-sized enterprises.
-An SME is an independent business that employs fewer than a certain number of staff, and has a turnover under a certain threshold.
-The UK government currently uses the European Union (EU) definition of an SME:
+A SME is an independent business that employs fewer than a certain number of staff, and has a turnover under a certain threshold.
+The UK government currently uses the European Union (EU) definitions of what makes a SME:

 Micro Business – employs fewer than 10 staff and has a turnover under £2 million